milinpatel07/Autonomous-Driving_AI-Safety-and-Security/README.md

 ## 📖 Overview

-This repository provides a comprehensive, academically rigorous workshop on **Autonomous Driving with emphasis on AI-based perception, functional safety, and cybersecurity**.
+This repository provides a academically comprehensive workshop on **Autonomous Driving with emphasis on AI-based perception, functional safety, and cybersecurity**.
 The workshop integrates international standards (ISO 26262, ISO 21448 SOTIF, ISO/SAE 21434) with practical implementations of perception algorithms, uncertainty quantification, and safety validation techniques.

 **Target Audience:**
 - Graduate students in autonomous systems, robotics, and AI safety